Grad Student Conference

 - Animal, nature, and ecology in literature and media

-- Affections of animals in literature and media
+- Affections of animals

-- Technology and environment
+- Technology and humans; technology and environment

-- Politics and nature
+- Political ecology and nature

 Submission Guidelines:

-Those interested are invited to submit an abstract of 250 words maximum and a biography of 100 words by December 31, 2024, at 23:59 (Mountain Time), to modlang@ualberta.ca.
-Acceptance will be based on content quality, originality, and academic significance
+Those interested are invited to submit an abstract of 250 words maximum in English or French and a biography of 100 words by January 19, 2025, at 23:59 (Mountain Time), to modlang@ualberta.ca.
+Acceptance will be based on content quality, originality, and academic significance.
+Submissions should include the title of the paper and the author’s name, affiliations, and contact information.
+Academic presentations will be 15 minutes in length, followed by a 5-minute Q&A session.

 If you have any questions, please contact the organizer, Hongyang Ji, hji4@ualberta.ca.